 - Careers Fairs in Semester 1

 - Assessment Centre event in autumn and spring terms

 - Employer-led skills sessions and presentations

 Check the events page and Careers Gateway to find out what's on.

 Review the above sections to help you prepare for your interview.
 Read more at:

-Book a careers advice appointment to discuss your interview preparation, or a mock interview if you'd prefer to practice interviewing face-to-face; see the Talk to us page for details.
+Alternatively, book a careers advice appointment to discuss your interview preparation, or a mock interview if you'd prefer to practice interviewing face-to-face; see the Talk to us page for details.

 - Confirm your attendance for interview

 - Check you know where you are going for your interview and how long it will take to get there, allowing plenty of time for travel on the day.
 By arriving early you will not only have a chance to calm your nerves, but also the opportunity to talk to the reception staff about the organisation, or read any literature on display

 - Get your interview clothes ready the night before.
 Dress smartly but ensure you will be comfortable.
 Think about the sector and organisation you are applying, but remember that even in sectors where employees wear casual clothes to work, you would be expected to dress more formally for interview (unless advised otherwise).
 Remember first impressions are important - as well as dressing appropriately, make sure you have time to shower, wash your hair and clean your teeth before attending your interview.